Addiction Counselor Student and Professional Resources for Underrepresented Groups

 Resources for Substance Abuse Counselors Working With Black, Indigenous, and People of Color (BIPOC)

 There are wide disparities in patterns of addiction between various cultural and ethnic groups that can make treatment a challenge for even the best-educated SUD counselor.
-According to 2021 data from SAMHSA, American Indian and multiracial communities had the highest rates of illicit drug use in the country, hovering at around 36 percent.
-In Asian communities it was lower, but still significant at around 11 percent.
-Yet cultural inhibitions against treatment can make it far more difficult for Asian patients to fully engage with rehab programs.
+According to 2022 NSDUH data, rates of illicit drug use in the past year were 29.6% for multiracial individuals and 27.6% for American Indian or Alaska Native individuals.
+In Asian communities, the rate was lower at 11.1% according to 2022 NSDUH data.
+Yet cultural inhibitions against treatment can make it far more difficult for Asian patients to engage with rehab programs fully.

-These differences make culturally appropriate, specifically tailored resources all the more important for SUD counselors dealing with BIPOC populations.
-In addition to several of the SAMHSA resources listed above, you can find excellent information and resources for treating BIPOC individuals and communities from these sources.
+These differences make culturally appropriate, specifically tailored resources all the more critical for SUD counselors dealing with BIPOC populations.
+In addition to the several SAMHSA resources listed above, you can find excellent information and resources for treating BIPOC individuals and communities from the following sources.

 Resources to Support Black People and Communities